Quality is our primary concern, and we are committed to the safety of our patients and our team members.

 You will find a detailed description of each of the National Patient Safety Goals on The Joint Commission Website.

-The University of Tennessee Medical Center is committed to the safest and best quality patient care experience from admission to discharge based on the highest healthcare standards.
-Through our ongoing improvement efforts and continuous comparison of service and care to healthcare standards, we find ways to make our patients and their experiences safe and positive.
+We are committed to the safest and best quality patient care experience from admission to discharge based on the highest health care standards.
 To help improve your care and experience, we have several processes and systems in place to protect you while you are with us.

 We believe in continually improving our medical center and the service and care we provide our patients.
 Please let our team members know if you have any questions or concerns.

 The University of Tennessee Medical Center takes a special interest in providing continuing education for team members on the subjects of safety, quality and service.
-Each year, safety training is provided on the National Patient Safety Goals to educate each employee on the new changes and updates with the goals.
-All new employees and new physician residents participate in safety training during their orientation.
+All clinical employees and new physician residents participate in TeamSTEPPS safety training.

-Here at the medical center, we have many teams in place to assess quality and safety.
-Our Performance Improvement efforts evaluate our current processes and determine educational needs, process redesign and efficiency.
+We have teams in place to assess quality and safety.
+Our Performance Improvement efforts evaluate current processes and determine educational needs, process redesign, and efficiency.

-Projects focused on such things as STEMI and decubitus ulcers have proved to benefit our patients.
+Projects focused on topics such as fall prevention and and infection prevention have proved to benefit our patients.

 Teamwork is of the utmost importance for a meaningful patient experience.
-We provide team training to educate all of our staff on the significance and impact of communication, coordination and collaboration of patient care.
-This training incorporate case studies, activities and real example in healthcare.
+We provide team training to educate all our staff on the significance and impact of communication, coordination, and collaboration of patient care.
+This training incorporates case studies, activities, and real examples in health care.

 UT Medical Center offers experts in a variety of specialties in order to provide the most comprehensive care for making you healthy.
 We take your care very seriously, and so should you.
 While doctors, nurses and the entire team of caregivers at the medical center work together to get you the best treatment, we expect you to ask questions and be involved in your care.
 We want to make sure you understand what’s happening from your initial checkup through diagnosis and treatment.